-Data sources
+Data Sources

 The sample period of monthly data covers January 1980 to March 2013.
-Returns of REITs based on market capitalisation which are active, suspended and delisted are included in the study.
-Each REIT is categorised according to management structure: external/traditional trust or internal/stapled trust denoted as TT and ST, respectively.
-The dataset covers equity REITs only.
-These are further assigned into debt groups: high or low-to- medium denoted as HD and LD.
+Returns of REITs which are active, suspended and delisted are included in our study.
+Each REIT is categorised according to management structure: external/ traditional trust or internal/ stapled trust denoted as TT and ST respectively.
+We further assign them into debt groups: high or low-to- medium denoted as HD and LD.